 Dry Needling

 Dry needling is a great way to manage pain holistically, improve blood flow and circulation, calm the nervous system and promote healthy muscles and joints.
-Both of our Physical Therapists are highly trained in dry needling treatment.
+Our expert Physical Therapists are highly trained in dry needling treatment and have many years of experience.
 At Wildflower, we emphasize a comprehensive approach to dry needling, addressing the root cause of pain, not just a single painful muscle.

 Dry Needling FAQs